jnozzi/cocoadev.com/markdown/DetectingAppChange.md

-Is there a way in General/ObjC / Cocoa to detect that the current app has changed (and find out which app the user has changed to)?
+Is there a way in ObjC / Cocoa to detect that the current app has changed (and find out which app the user has changed to)?
 Note that I don't just mean *my* app...
 I mean that I want to know whenever a user makes a new app active, and I want to know which app it is she activated.
-The best I can come up with is an General/NSTimer/Applescript solution, but I don't really like that one because without making the timer frequency super-high, it will be wrong if the user switches too fast.
+The best I can come up with is an NSTimer/Applescript solution, but I don't really like that one because without making the timer frequency super-high, it will be wrong if the user switches too fast.
 Thanks!

 ----

 If you don't mind undocumented tricks, you can use the following code:

-General/[[NSDistributedNotificationCenter defaultCenter]
+[[NSDistributedNotificationCenter defaultCenter]
    addObserver:self
    selector:@selector(registerFrontAppChanged:)
-   name:@"com.apple.General/HIToolbox.menuBarShownNotification"
+   name:@"com.apple.HIToolbox.menuBarShownNotification"
    object:nil]

-From there, you can use General/NSWorkspace to get information about the front application.
+From there, you can use NSWorkspace to get information about the front application.

 If you prefer documented tricks, you'll have to go to Carbon for it.
-But this works in 10.2 and 10.3, at least, and probably earlier General/OSes as well, and I would not be at all shocked if it continued to work in later General/OSes. -- General/MikeAsh
+But this works in 10.2 and 10.3, at least, and probably earlier OSes as well, and I would not be at all shocked if it continued to work in later OSes. -- MikeAsh

 23 September 2004 - *Actually, it will stop working in Tiger, according to someone from Apple:* http://www.cocoabuilder.com/archive/message/2004/8/11/114301

 ----
 I'm curious now as to how one figures out when the relevant notification names are if they are undocumented.

-*For distributed notifications you can use General/NotificationWatcher.*
+*For distributed notifications you can use NotificationWatcher.*

-I did a search on "com.apple.General/HIToolbox.menuBarShownNotification" and found this page:
+I did a search on "com.apple.HIToolbox.menuBarShownNotification" and found this page:

 http://www.unsanity.org/archives/000045.php